Event experience Title: The Political Dr. Seuss

 Yertle the Turtle

-Begin your journal with a short introduction to the life and work of Dr. Seuss.
+Begin your essay with a short introduction to the life and work of Dr. Seuss.
 Explain his history with political cartoons.

 Thoroughly analyze the 2 books for political content.
-(This should be the largest part of your journal.)
+(This should be the largest part of your essay.)
 Some questions to consider as you analyze:

 - In what ways do the books comment on World War II?